Optimal housing and handling of breeding animals

 Socialising Breeding Animals

 Throughout the growth period, socialisation is highly important for herd productivity and general welfare – including animal quality and longevity.
-Socialisation of breeding animals includes both interactions between employees and animals, but also between animal groups.
+The socialisation of breeding animals includes both interactions between employees and animals, but also between animal groups.

 Everyday contact with the animals should always be as calm as possible, in order to ensure positive interactions between employees and animals.
-Focus should be on behaviour in all routines implemented in during growth – through efficient implementation of good routines and avoiding ineffective routines causing negative interactions.
+The focus should be on behaviour in all routines implemented in during growth – through efficient implementation of good routines and avoiding ineffective routines causing negative interactions.

 - Minimise fear in the animal